Fradven/film/README.md

 Before doing anything on the html itself we must first start by importing the **Jquery** library to the page.

-In this exercie, we will simply use the **cdn link and put it in the src script tag**.
+In this exercie, we will simply use the **cdn link and put it in the src of the script tag**.

     <head>
         <meta charset="UTF-8">